Ivana is a passionate crafter who loves sharing her experience, mistakes and victories.

 On a positive note, this material can be microwave-dried—this is a huge timesaver!
 After you make your piece, place it on a microwaveable plate or in a microwaveable bowl with a glass of water.
 This water will evaporate while the piece is drying.
 You can also place your piece in a bowl full of water.
 This way, your clay will be cooked and not baked, but the final result is the same.

-I made earrings from very successfully with a decoupage technique.
-Probably the best thing about this clay is its weight—I was very surprised how light it was after drying.
-You can hardly feel earrings made from this clay! microwaveable FIMO clay
+I made earrings from microwaveable FIMO clay very successfully with a decoupage technique.
+Probably the best thing about this clay is its weight—I was very surprised by how light it was after drying.
+You can hardly feel earrings made from this clay!

 3. FIMO Oven-Baked Clay

-For me, this is the ultimate material to work with.
+For me, FIMO professional clay is the ultimate material to work with.
 You can purchase it in small blocks—the size of a block is approximately 5.5 cm x 5.5 cm.
 The blocks are quite hard when you take them out of the foil, but you can put them in the microwave for a couple of seconds and then they will be softer to work with.
-FIMO professional clay

 Why I Prefer This Material